 Generic Drugs: Answers to Common Questions

-Making a new drug is expensive for a drugmaker.
+Making a new drug is expensive.
 A manufacturer's costs for the launch of a new drug include money for:

 - Large-scale drug testing